j-mendez/polyglot-starter/README.md

 To run unit test|e2e|intg run `deno test --allow-read`.

-For integration test run `./integration/orders.sh`.
-Make sure to have jq installed, you can install jq on mac by running `brew install jq`.
+For integration test run `./integrations/run.sh`.

 ### Benchmarks

 The benchmarks are located in the [benchmarks](/benchmarks) directory.
 On each suite the rate limiting middleware is disabled.
 Please do not run in production since this will adjust the runtime of your server.
-Read [benchmarks-docs](BENCHMARKS.md) for more information on the type of test, how to, average, and etc.
+Read [benchmarks-docs](docs/BENCHMARKS.md) for more information on the type of test, how to, average, and etc.

 ## Env